Chaelllllllll/Punisher/README.md

-Punisher
+<h1 align="center">Punisher</h1>

+### [√] Description :

--a python code that developed to punish phishing site hacker by sending a lot fake email and password.
+-a python code that developed to punish phishing hackers by sending a lot of fake emails and password to confuse the system.